A list of the best open source and commercial Data Warehousing Tools and Techniques:

 Netezza is an art of IBM pure system services.
 It provides an expert, built in integrated system that simplifies user experience with its unique design.
 It has key design features of speed, simplicity, scalability and analytical power.

 Greenplum is a big analytics organization in California.
-It is a division of EMC and is expected to be a future of big data.
+It is a division of EMC and is expected to be the future of big data.
 Greenplum product uses MPP (Massively Parallel Processing) technique consisting of master nodes, standby nodes, and segment nodes.
 It is a popular and less expensive technology.

 Kalido (by magnitude) enables its clients to maintain and deploy data warehouses much easier and faster than conventional Export, Transfer & Load (ETL) based methodologies.
 It has set standards in automation and agility.

-Keboola is cloud-oriented software that uses a cloud-based platform to help the organizations to integrate, enhance and distribute/publish critical information for internal data research and analytics.
+Keboola is a cloud-oriented software that uses a cloud-based platform to help the organizations to integrate, enhance and distribute/publish critical information for internal data research and analytics.

 NetApp is a data management company that provides services to manage and store data.
 It gives the flexibility to manage data in hybrid cloud environments.
-It is very efficient tool containing in-built management tools that are designed to work together.
-It gives best data management to increase business agility.
+It is a very efficient tool containing in-built management tools that are designed to work together.
+It gives best data management to increase the business agility.

-It easily integrates data from different sources and creates custom reports, dashboards and metrics much faster as compared to much other software.
-It also works on no SQL approach that is yet another powerful feature if BIME.
-It is rapidly growing central point for entire organization's reporting needs.
+It easily integrates data from different sources and creates custom reports, dashboards and metrics much faster when compared to the other software.
+It also works on no SQL approach which is yet another powerful feature of BIME.
+It is a rapidly growing central point for the entire organization's reporting needs.

-The options in data warehouse tools that are available to companies are many.
-This lays stress over the importance of proper analysis of the organizational requirements and needs before picking any tool.
+There are several options that are available to companies in data warehouse tools.
+This in turn lays stress over the importance of proper analysis of the organizational requirements and needs before picking any tool.

 It is always better to be prepared with a clear picture of the current requirements and future patterns beforehand.
 Being the central repository, the data warehouse is extremely important to any organization in any sector and hence the choice of correct tool is a must.

-=> Click here to suggest your listing here.
+=> Contact us to suggest your listing here.